 (b) the reasons for the refusal.

 [Section 62J inserted: No. 36 of 2000 s.
-63.]
+63; amended: No. 20 of 2021 s.
+38.]

 62K.
 Amendment of register

 (1) An application may be made under this section to the Electoral Commissioner for the amendment of the information, or the replacement of documents, in the register of political parties in relation to a registered political party.